GabrielSGoncalves/astronomer_airflow_dag_authoring_study_guide/README.md

 # Astronomer Airflow DAG Authoring Study Guide
 The goal of this repository is to be a guide for anyone studying for Astronomer Airflow DAG Authoring Certification.

-This study guide follows the [official preparatory course](https://academy.astronomer.io/astronomer-certification-apache-airflow-dag-authoring-preparation) presented by [Marc Lamberty](https://www.linkedin.com/in/marclamberti/), but suggests other references specially [Directed Acyclic Graphs (DAGs): The Definitive Guide](https://www.astronomer.io/ebooks/dags-definitive-guide/), [Astronomer Docs](https://docs.astronomer.io/) and the [Airflow official documentation](https://airflow.apache.org/docs/).
+This study guide follows the [official preparatory course](https://academy.astronomer.io/astronomer-certification-apache-airflow-dag-authoring-preparation) presented by [Marc Lamberty](https://www.linkedin.com/in/marclamberti/), and also other references specially [Directed Acyclic Graphs (DAGs): The Definitive Guide](https://www.astronomer.io/ebooks/dags-definitive-guide/), [Astronomer Docs](https://docs.astronomer.io/) and the [Airflow official documentation](https://airflow.apache.org/docs/).

 The idea is to review concepts and explore in practice with a local Airflow deployment and DAG creations.